Colisabella/pat2--SUBTASK1/README.md

 Samuel Morse declared "If the presence of electricity can be made visible in any part of the circuit, I see no reason why intelligence may not be transmitted instantaneously by electricity."

 ## How the Morse code works
-The system assigns a unique sequences of short and long signals to each letter of the alphabet and each number.
+The system assigns a unique sequence of short and long signals to each letter of the alphabet and each number.
 Morse code uses:
               - Dots (.)
               - Dahes (-)